Valentine’s Day Tea Party Ideas

 Pink and Green Table Cloth

-I got out my mom’s china.
+It’s fun to have an excuse to use my mom’s china.
 It’s Royal Doulton’s Coronet pattern.

-I also inherited my grandmother’s silver.
+I also inherited my maternal grandmother’s silver.

 Tea Tray and Table Setting